 Licensing for music

 You can obtain a licence from the Society of Composers, Authors and Music Publishers of Canada (SOCAN) and Re:Sound copyright collectives.
+As of 2019, licences for both collectives, as well as further information, are available via Entandem Licensing.

 Re:Sound is a Canadian not-for-profit music licensing company that represents the performance rights of artists and record companies.
 It licenses only recorded music.
 Re:Sound collects fees on behalf of the owners of the rights to the sound recordings (such as musicians and record companies), whereas SOCAN collects fees on behalf of music composers, creators and publishers.